jnephin/align-predictors/ReadMe.md

 2) Resample all rasters that didn't originate from BoP polygons to the resolution of BoPs.
     Align rasters to the spatial extent of BoP rasters while preforming the resample with 'ResampleGdal.sh'

 3) Mask all rasters using a BoP raster layer that is clipped with a coastline polygon to limit the data to the nearshore BoP area.
-Export rasters as GeoTiffs to 'AlignedData/Rasters' with 'MaskConvert.R'.
+Export rasters as GeoTiffs to 'AlignedData/Rasters with 'MaskConvert.R' or 'Mask.py' (faster).

 4) Calculate stats and build pyramids with 'Pyramids.sh'